You’re not looking for more strategy.

 None of this resolves the actual problem.

 You do not need a prettier brand.
 You need a brand that can carry who you have become.
-This is rebrand strategy for the founder whose old positioning, message, and presence no longer fit.

 Black and white photo of a person walking past large marble columns on steps outside a government building.